JustinSDK/cqMore/docs/workplane.md

 ## Parameters

-- `points`: the list of x,y points of the polygon.
+- `points`: a list of x,y points make up the polygon.
 - `forConstruction = False`: should the new wires be reference geometry only?

 ## Examples